Director

 Tommy Rowlands

-Tommy Rowlands is a London-based writer and artist working across fiction, essay, autotheory, and material practice.
-He holds a London Writers Award for Literary Fiction, is a Pushcart Prize nominee, and is represented by OWN IT!
-Literary Agency.
+Tommy Rowlands FRSA, writes and makes across fiction, essay, autotheory, and material practice.
+His work has won a London Writers Award for Literary Fiction and been nominated for the Pushcart Prize.
+He is represented by OWN IT!
+Literary Agency and serves as associate editor at Poetries in English Magazine.

-His practice is concerned with how memory, the body, and experience resist coherent narrative—and what form must do when language reaches its limit.
-Studio is directed from within that practice.
+His practice returns again and again to the same question: what does form do when language reaches its limit?
+Studio is directed from inside that question, not above it.

-Studio is not a course in technique.
-It is a sustained engagement with the material conditions of writing: what a piece of work is made of, what it is avoiding, and what it might become under pressure.
+This is not a course in technique.
+It is a sustained confrontation with the material conditions of writing—what a piece is made of, what it's avoiding, and what it becomes under real pressure.

 Writers who come to Studio work alongside a director whose own practice is live, institutionally grounded, and in continuous development.